Sarah Jane Ferguson: Playing career

 The AAGPBL was founded in 1943 by Philip K. Wrigley, who was in charge both of the Wrigley Company and the Chicago Cubs Major League Baseball club.
 Wrigley decided to create the league as a promotional sideline to maintain interest in baseball.
 By then, the military draft was depleting Major League rosters of first-line players and attendance declined at ballparks around the country.
 Arthur Meyerhoff, Wrigley's advertising director, was given the responsibility of coordinating operations.
-The AAGPBL lasted twelve successful seasons before folding in 1954, when other interests and forms of recreation began to claim the attention of sport fanatics.
+The AAGPBL lasted twelve seasons before folding in 1954, when other interests and forms of recreation began to claim the attention of sport fanatics.
 The circuit was owned by Wrigley only from 1943 to 1945, and by Meyerhoff from 1945 to 1951.
 The clubs were then individually owned from 1951 to 1954.

 A native of Orangeville, Pennsylvania, Sands had her first contact with baseball at the age of four when her father took her to a ball game.
 She grew up playing sandlot ball with neighborhood kids, most of them boys, at an early age, but did not start participating in organized baseball until she was 14.
 At this time, she became the proud batgirl of the 1949 Orangeville semi-professional baseball team.
-When I became the batgirl the wife of one of the players took one of the men's uniforms and cut it down to fit me, Sands recalled in an interview.
-Eventually, she asked her parents for permission to use an old pair of her shoes.
-We had a shoemaker in town, and I took those shoes up to him.
-He removed the heels and put a set of cleats on, she added.
 Before each game, she also practiced correctly the fundamentals of the game, chasing fly balls, fielding grounders, and acting as warming up catcher.
 In her senior year, Sands told everyone who would listen that she was going to grow up and play professional baseball.
-She found that when the high school coach allowed her to practice with the boys' team, they accepted her very well.
+She found that when the high school coach allowed her to practice with the boys' team.
 Her dream finally came true in the fall of 1952, when her father talked to an AAGPBL scout about setting up a meeting with his daughter.
-The young girl was invited to a tryout, where she passed the test and was rewarded with a contract to play in the league.
+She was invited to a tryout, where she passed the test and was rewarded with a contract to play in the league.